Clear Creek Trail (formerly Peaks-to-Plains Trail) Downtown Golden Alternatives

 • The City should conduct a formal structural engineering and hydrological assessment by an independent third party, specific to the Millstone Condos, prior to any construction.
 This assessment should evaluate potential impacts of vegetation removal, grading changes, and trail widening on soil stability, creek behavior, and building safety.

 • Millstone Condo residents chose to live along the creek corridor because of its natural beauty.
 We do not want to see this replaced with a sterile, treeless pathway dominated by railings and infrastructure.
+Other city projects have had to wait years for revegetation.

 • Question whether widening the trail addresses season congestion driven by commercial recreation.
 It is worth exploring operational solutions such as requiring local adventure companies to manage transportation for their customers, perhaps shuttling them upstream rather than placing the environmental, social, and economic burdens on residents and businesses.